-- for display, collection and distribution of information for key event staff - for the collation of event documentation - as a point of contact for persons visiting the event on business - as a focal point for the Event Controller - as an incident room in the event of a major incident occurrence
+- for display, collection and distribution of information for key event staff for the collation of event documentation - as a point of contact for persons visiting the event on business - as a focal point for the Event Controller - · as a control room in the event of a major emergency

 For large events it is recommended that the central control room should be equipped with, or adjacent to, event communications facilities.
+Ensure the Control Room has the capacity to accommodate all services.
+Accreditation in place for those attending in Event Control.
+Room must be adequately equipped with IT communications, sufficient power points, seating, and Welfare facilities.

-Structural safety
+5.2 Structural safety